Board Porting Guide

 Start by making sure your SoC is supported by Zephyr.
 If it is, it’s time to Create your board directory.
 If you don’t know, try:

-• checking Supported Boards for names that look relevant, and reading individual board documentation to find out for sure.
+• checking Supported Boards and Shields for names that look relevant, and reading individual board documentation to find out for sure.

 • asking your SoC vendor